GetWellClinic/ai-moa/gwc-aimee/Readme.md

 ### Fixing Permissions ###

-Sometimes, Aimee AI won't run propertly because the permission for user:group are not set properly.
+Sometimes, Aimee AI won't run properly, and your get permission errors in the log, because the permission for user:group are not set properly.

 Fix this by running:
 ```